hunterlj/CSE381/README.md

 # CSE381
-Collection of Assignments for Systems 2 class.
+Collection of Assignments from Operating Systems 2 class.